Saint Joseph's College, in cooperation with The College Board, invites you to attend the Advanced Placement Summer Institute.

 In addition to networking with other AP teachers from around the country, you'll have the opportunity to participate in the following activities:

-- The Alfond Recreation Center offers a wide variety of sport and exercise options: swimming pool, indoor track, Nautilus weight machines, free weights, cardiovascular machines, and basketball courts.
+- The Alfond Recreation Center offers a wide variety of sport and exercise options, including: a swimming pool, indoor track, Nautilus weight machines, free weights, cardiovascular machines, a climbing wall, and basketball courts.
 The Center also houses lounges and public areas suitable for studying and socializing.

-- The College has a small beach on Sebago Lake, walking trails, and outdoor volleyball.
+- The College campus has a small beach on Sebago Lake with walking trails, a fire pit, organic farm and animals, paddle boards and kayaks.

 Descriptions with Consultant Information